February 7, 2020

 A. Enhancing Access to Federal Nutrition Programs

 To maintain mental and physical health and achieve education success, it is imperative to meet the nutritional needs of children.
 The National School Lunch and Breakfast programs are an important safety net for many low-income families who may struggle to afford healthy meals.
-Typically, children are eligible for free school meals if their household income is 130 percent or below the federal poverty line.
+Typically, children are eligible for free school meals if their household income is 130% or below the federal poverty line.
 These meals help provide children an opportunity to thrive in school while offering some economic relief in an otherwise strained family budget.

 Acknowledging the critical role that access to free school meals can play in reducing food insecurity, federal law establishes automatic eligibility for free school meals to certain groups of vulnerable children.
 This determination, which reduces the costs and effort associated with duplicative paperwork, is called categorical eligibility.
 Currently children who live in households that participate in SNAP, TANF, and other federal programs2 or are homeless or in foster care3 are categorically eligible for free school meals.